0xdeafcafe/snapchat-spam/README.md

 before you use it on your loved one.

 ### Getting your Snapchat AuthToken
-Close the app - force close it - attach a network insector to your phone (I recommend Charlex Proxy or Fiddler).
+Close the app - force close it - attach a network insector to your phone (I recommend Charles Proxy or Fiddler).
 Open the app on your phone and look at the request made to `https://feelinsonice-hrd.appspot.com/loq/all_update`, in the json response, under `updates` there is a field labeled `auth_token`.
 Copy that and you're all gucci.